-'''

-$ yt plot DD0010/DD0010
+\$ yt plot DD0010/DD0010

-'''

 By this point the simulation has not collapsed very far.
-Feel free to check later outputs.
+Feel free to check later outputs (e.g. the yt output from DD0070 shown below)

 Another handy command is yt stats, which will describe the current state of the simulation in a couple metrics.